 Turbines have a long history that has now widened out into a range of uses.
 Before we get to the what and how of these machines, let’s talk about where they’re used today.

 Jet Engines and Rocket Ships

 International design group BMT has offered up a concept design for a non-nuclear submarine propelled by innovative independent gas turbine-alternators.
 These semi-submerged gas turbines live in a bulb on top of the submarine’s fin.
-The turbines burn kerosene and use air brought in through an extendible mast that remains above the waterline.
+The turbines burn kerosene and use air brought in through an extendable mast that remains above the waterline.

 Power from Water, Wind, Gas, and Steam.

 Electricity can begin from many different sources.
 Regardless of whether it begins with wind, water, or even nuclear power, it probably uses a turbine as part of the system to create electricity from the kinetic movement.